 Audition Information for Jazz Ensembles

-Jazz Ensemble placement auditions take place in the fall for placement for the academic year.
+Jazz Ensemble placement auditions take place in the fall the first week of school for placement for the academic year.

 Ensemble Meeting Times

 - Jazz Band IV (TR 4:30-5:20 PM)